 Where education meets art and social change is the intersection of liberation and visibility for Black youth.
 The same holds true for Black adults who may have been deprived of representation and opportunities for self expression in their earlier years.
 Cultivating ones ability to name their feelings, document their realities, and envision a new world for themselves is the power of art.
 It creates a lifestyle of wellness, community, empathy, and action that’s unwavering in the face of white supremacy.

 Founded in this climate by Kyra Williams, Stories In My Backyard (SIMBY) understands the power of Black storytelling, amplifying Black femxle voices and tapping into our imagination for liberation.
-We are a Philadelphia based arts, education and social change nonprofit that provides online and in-person learning to Black womxn and girls through arts workshops, community events, and creative content.
-Our goal is to create social awareness and action through art, discussions, and environments that tackle social justice issues impacting our livelihood.
-We’re molding creative social change agents of the future and uplifting the change makers of today.
-Starting this fall, we've officially partnered with the Philadelphia School District's TV Station (PSTV) to host virtual workshops for Black womxn and girls ages 13-24.
+We are a Philadelphia based arts education and social change nonprofit led by Black womxn that provides online and in-person learning to Black womxn and girls through arts programming, community events, and creative content.
+Our goal is also to create social awareness and action through art, discussions, and environments that tackle social justice issues impacting our livelihood.
+Through representation and access to information, we’re developing the creatives of tomorrow while uplifting the artists of today.
+To extend our reach, we've partnered with the Philadelphia School District's TV Station (PSTV) to host workshops for middle and high school students.

 Founder & President

-I'm a twenty-three year old multimedia content creator from Philadelphia whose work spans across photography, videography, journalism, and music.
-As a Gates Millennium Scholar with a BFA in Recorded Music and a minor in Africana Studies, I'm also pursing my MA in Digital Media Design for Learning, all from New York University.
-With my background, I understand first hand the impact of investing in education for Black youth; Bill Gates and UNCF did that for me.
-My mission is to pay my fortune forward to Black womxn & girls with this nonprofit.
+I'm a twenty-four year old multimedia artist and social entrepreneur; a photographer, videographer, writer, DJ, and instructional designer from Philly who is also the founder of Stories In My Backyard (SIMBY).
+As a Gates Millennium Scholar with a BFA in Recorded Music and a minor in Africana Studies, I've also received my MA in Digital Media Design for Learning, all from New York University.
+The opportunities and financial support that I've had along my journey has allowed me to understand first hand the impact of investing in education for Black youth; the Bill & Melinda Gates Foundation and UNCF did that for me.
+My personal mission is to pay my fortune forward to Black womxn & girls with this nonprofit.

 In the fall of 2019, I expanded the scope of my service and held a one-day photo workshop with Ruby Johnston at The School District of Philadelphia's TV Station (PSTV).
 We taught basic photography skills to ten Black girls from the Philly Factor Track Club.
 After teaching these middle school aged student-athletes, I immediately saw the need and impact of a long term program dedicated to Black representation and youth development outside of traditional classrooms.
 It was also clear to me that this was how I could walk in my purpose, seeking Black liberation through art.

-As a graduate of NYU's Clive Davis Institute of Recorded Music, the arts education that I’ve experienced has changed my life.
+As a graduate from NYU's Clive Davis Institute of Recorded Music, the arts education that I’ve received has changed my life.
 My experiences have changed how I view traditional public school education.
 It's opened my eyes to the lack of access that exists to these types of spaces for people of color and people of impoverished communities like where I’m from, especially for Black womxn and girls.
 But in reality, we are the people who need arts education the most as it's tied to our liberation and activism.
-So I've accepted the responsibility of being the change that I want to see.
-I look forward to building educational art environments and creating content that's rooted in Blackness that also spans across various artistic mediums to amplify the Black voice in our quest for social change.
+So, I've accepted the responsibility of being the change that I want to see.
+I look forward to building educational environments in the arts as an instructional designer and creating content that's rooted in the Black femxle experience across various artistic mediums, providing representation while amplifying our voices.